 White Domes is a 1.1 mile roundtrip hike.
 It is rated easy to moderate.
 Some parts of the trail are slippery with loose gravel, especially as you hike down into the canyon.
 Try to wear shoes with good traction – I slipped and fell here.

-I love this lightweight tripod, which is cheap, easy to set up, and not super annoying to carry around.
+- I love this tripod, which is super sturdy and easy-to-use.
 I also use this selfie stick tripod to help me take self-portraits on my phone!
-This is especially handing when trying to get self-portraits at places that don’t allow tripods.

 Have you been to Las Vegas?
 What are some of your favorite Las Vegas Instagram spots?